GovindSuresh/govindsuresh.github.io/_posts/2020-01-06-reducing-bias-in-toxic-comments.md

 Therefore traditional ML classification models, when combined with an encoding process such as TF-IDF, have a tendency to learn that the occurance of words such as 'gay' or 'black' suggests that a comment is more likely to be toxic, irrespective of wider context.
 As a result, we see large numbers of false positives when looking specifically at comments mentioning these identities.

-This is further exacerbated by standard NLP steps.
+This is further exacerbated by standard NLP workflows.
 It is common to reduce the complexity of the text data being passed in by going through certain steps such as lemmatization, and the removal of stop-words.
 Usually, this isn't a major issue given that we keep the majority of the useful information in the text.
 However, when we consider complex topic matters such as toxic comments, contextual clues given by any part of a comment can be useful.
-In addition, these processes reduce sentences down to key words, which in toxic comment cases may just be repeated mentions of a minority identity.
+These processes reduce sentences down to key words, which in toxic comment cases may just be repeated mentions of a minority identity.

 To help highlight this we have run a comment from the test dataset through the TextExplainer model from the ELI5 package.
 Simply put, the TextExplainer takes the results of a seperate model, in this case a logistic regression, and highlights the key words which indicate the class in question.
 In the case below, words highlighted in green are ones which the model sees as being toxic, red is for words which are viewed as non-toxic.
 More intense highlighting means the word is more/less toxic.